One Line Haiku

 by Marie Bortolotto

-300 Zen-Inspired One-Line Haiku to Quiet the Mind
+300 Zen-Inspired One-Line Poems to Liberate the Imaginal Heart

 A few excerpts from Haiku Utterances: